Do you like to stay at home? Or would you prefer to be out seeing new places all the time? If the latter sounds like you, maybe you could be a nomad.

 Some cultures around the world have traditionally always been nomadic.
 In today’s industrialized countries, however, nomads are few and far between.

 Nomads can usually be divided into three categories: hunter-gatherers, pastoral nomads and peripatetic nomads.
 Hunter-gatherers — sometimes called foragers — are the oldest type of nomad.
-They have been around since the beginning of time.
+They have been around since the beginning of human history.

 As their name suggests, they move about frequently in search of wild fruits, vegetables and animals that change with the seasons.
 All human beings were hunter-gatherers up until about 10,000 years ago.